svonhauske/Interaction-Design-in-The-Wild/README.md

 • [Innovative Problem Solving by Wild Spotted Hyenas](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3427591/pdf/rspb20121450.pdf) - Sarah Benson-Amram and Kay E. Holekamp

-At the Department of Zoology of Michigan State University they wanted to test whether the Crocuta crocuta is an innovative animal, which is an animal able to solve new problems or find new solutions to existing problems.The study was conducted in their natural habitat in the Masai Mara National Reserve, Kenya.
+At the Department of Zoology of Michigan State University, they wanted to test whether the Crocuta crocuta is an innovative animal, which is an animal able to solve new problems or find new solutions to existing problems.
+The study was conducted in their natural habitat in the Masai Mara National Reserve, Kenya.
 They built a steel puzzle box that was presented to the hyenas.
 It was big enough to allow for a hyena to put its head inside the box, and the spacing between the bars of the box was sufficient to allow hyenas to see and smell the meat inside.
 To be able to reach the meat, the hyena would have to slide a bolt latch laterally, and swing open the door; it could be opened using either the mouth or the forepaws.

-Spotted hyenas are extremely adept at solving social problems, but only 15% of them managed to solve open the box.
-Those hyenas that were successful, became faster at opening the puzzle box over successive trials.
+Spotted hyenas are incredibly adept at solving social problems, but only 15% of them managed to solve open the box.
+Those successful hyenas became faster at opening the puzzle box over successive trials.
 This study showed that hyenas learn via trial and error.

 Juveniles showed greater exploration diversity, spent more time working on the puzzle and were less neophobic than adults.
 Neither sex nor social rank affected exploration diversity, work time, or neophobia.